 One of the main drawbacks of commercial dog foods is that they are often low in B vitamins and fibre.
 This nutritional deficiency is why most commercial foods are considered to be poor in nutrition.
 Even if the formula may claim to provide B vitamins, fibre, antioxidants, and other health benefits, it will usually not contain enough to help alleviate constipation or other digestion problems dogs experience.

 That’s why many vets and professionals recommend enhancing your dog’s regular kibble diet with additional supplements that offer the right amounts of vitamins and other needed nutrients.
 In particular, regular feeding of diets high in fibre and insoluble fiber has been shown to help ease your doggo’s constipation.
 This is where pumpkin for dogs becomes helpful in your dog’s diet.

 Dogs are subject to several dietary deficiencies, which can cause significant health problems.
 Some of the most common are inadequate protein, iron, copper, zinc, and vitamins A, C, and E. All of these can lead to reduced immunity, cardiovascular disease and cancer.

 Feeding dogs foods with high amounts of vitamins A, C, E and K are essential for maintaining good health, mainly protecting against heart disease, cancer and dogs with a genetic predisposition to these diseases.

 Though dogs cannot eat only fruits and vegetables, feeding them as a special treat or mixing them in with their protein source is a wonderful way to ensure they’re getting enough nutrients.
 This is where add pumpkin for dogs works great!
 Even baked pumpkin seeds provide an excellent source of vitamins A, C, and E with fibre to help maintain proper bowel elimination.
 Pumpkin seeds offer reasonable amounts of antioxidants and B vitamins.

 With so many nutrients packed into one ingredient, pumpkin has a ton of different benefits for dogs.
 Check out how pumpkin can help support your dog's overall health or be a useful tool in treating acute digestive system or skin issues.
-Take a look at the best benefits of pumpkin for dogs:
+Take a look at the health benefits of pumpkin for dogs: